Nordic aliens

+Benevolent "space brothers" were depicted as strangely-attired European men of Nordic descent, both in 1952's supposedly-real-life alien named Orthon (top, as described by George Adamski and depicted by Gay Betts) and in the 2000 film Dude, Where's My Car?'s "Nordic Dudes" (played by Christian Middelthon and Dave Bannick) who are revealed to be benevolent aliens.

-In ufology and the study of alleged extraterrestrial beings and lifeforms visiting Earth, "Nordics", "Nordic aliens" or "Tall Whites" are among the names given to one of several purported humanoid races hailing from the Pleiades star cluster (i.e., Pleiadians), as they reportedly share superficial similarities with "Nordic", Germanic, or Scandinavian humans.
-Alleged contactees describe Nordics as being somewhat taller than the average human, standing roughly 6-7 ft in height (with an equally proportional weight), and showing stereotypically "European" or "White" features, such as long, straight blond hair, blue eyes, and fair skin.
+In ufology, Nordic aliens are one of several purported humanoid races hailing from the Pleiades star cluster (i.e., Pleiadians), their name originating from superficial reported similarities with "Nordic", Germanic, or Scandinavian humans.
+Alleged contactees describe Nordics as being taller than the average human, standing roughly 6-7 ft in height (with an equally proportional weight), and showing stereotypically "European" or "White" features, such as long, straight blond hair, blue eyes, and fair skin.
 The skin tone has also been reported by individuals who say they have seen such beings as being a pale blue-grey or pastel purple.

 In the 1950s, George Adamski, a Polish-American ufologist, was among the first to publicly report his alleged contact with Nordic beings.
-Scholars note that the mythology of extraterrestrial visitations from such beings (with physical features superficially described as "Aryan") often make mention of telepathy, benevolence, and physical beauty and grace; however, many purported alien and extraterrestrial encounters also involve some degree of telepathy serving as the primary communication with human beings.
+Scholars note that the mythology of extraterrestrial visitations from such beings (with physical features superficially described as "Aryan") often make mention of telepathy, benevolence, and physical beauty and grace.
+Many other purported extraterrestrial encounters also involve telepathy with human beings.